depaolim/wrun/README.md

 ## Tests

 To run the test cases:

     cd wrun
     python test.py

 Some tests will be skipped if PyWin32 is not installed

+## TODO

+* Logging!!!
+* setup.py (pyPI?)
+* Travis-CI
+* py2exe